Chart Color Schemes

 AreaSearch analysis of residential development drivers sees West Hoxton - Middleton Grange recording a relatively average level of approval activity when compared to local markets analysed countrywide

-West Hoxton - Middleton Grange has granted approximately 50 residential properties approval annually.
-Over the past five financial years, from FY21 to FY25, a total of 252 homes were approved, with an additional 13 approved so far in FY26.
-On average, 3.1 people moved to the area each year for each dwelling built during these years.
+West Hoxton - Middleton Grange has granted around 50 residential properties approval annually.
+Over the past five financial years, from FY-21 to FY-25, a total of 252 homes were approved, with an additional 13 approved so far in FY-26.
+On average, 3.1 people moved to the area per dwelling built over these five years.

 Frequently Asked Questions - Development